 A cremation of a deceased person with funeral coffin takes place in a cremation oven.
 The cremation furnace is an incinerator that has been specially developed to burn the human body with a coffin.
 Before a cremation can take place, the environmental chamber is preheated to a temperature of approximately 820 degrees Celsius.
-This is mandatory for a cremation in the Netherlands.
+This is mandatory for a cremation in the Netherlands, Europe.

 If we look at other European countries, take England or Belgium as example.
 Then it is mandatory to preheat both the environmental chamber and the combustion chamber at cremation to 820 degrees Celsius.
 Preheating the environmental chamber will usually only be necessary for the first cremation of the day.
-After the first cremation, the crematorium oven remains sufficiently heated and allows the next cremation process to take place.
+After the first cremation, the cremation furnaces remains sufficiently heated and allows the next cremation process to take place.

 After the coffin has been entered and the funeral coffin flames, the temperature in the combustion camber will increase during the process to approximately 1100 degrees Celsius.
 The cremation process is fully automated nowadays.
 Special cremation software has been developed to control this process.
 As a computer keeps tracks of what is happening in the cremation oven and can, if necessary, ensure that the right temperatures that achieve an optimal cremation process.